aratama/alchelmy/README.md

 Of cource you can refere the `session` property like with `model.session.topic`.
 You can also modify `session` in each `update` function like `{ model | session = { session | topic = "cat" } }`.
 Point is, if you move pages, this `session` property is kept between `Model`.
 This behavior will be configured automatically, so you don't need to write any codes to manage page transition.

+Notice that all page modules have its `route : Parser (Route -> a) a`.
+This `Parser` values are page-by-page URL parsers. `Route` is a object contains parameters extracted from the URL.
+It is passed to the `init` function of the page module.
+So you also need to define the `Route` type.

 Please see [example](example) and the automatically generated [Alchelmy.elm](https://github.com/aratama/alchelmy/blob/master/example/src/ElmPortfolio/Alchelmy.elm) for more information.

 ## Installation